krismsd/dinosaur-api/README.md

 ### Admin routes
 POST/PUT/DELETE operations are protected behind Basic HTTP auth.
 The username is `admin` and password `letmein` (when running with the above commands)

+## Things to Improve
+* Currently any error results in a generic problem error message.
+Better error messages should be returned and errors inspected to determine server or request fault.
+* Logging should be abstracted a bit.
+Everything talks directly to Winston.